rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 }
 ```

-The `join` method will throw an `InterruptedException` exception, since the owning thread was interrupted.
-The exception is caught by the `try-with-resources` statement that calls the `ShutdownOnFailure.close` method.
+Since the owning thread was interrupted, the `join` method will throw an `InterruptedException` exception.
+The `try-with-resources` statement that calls the `ShutdownOnFailure.close` method catches the exception.
 First, the `close` method calls the `shutdown` method on the scope, which interrupts all the threads forked by the scope:

 ```java
 // Java SDK